 It takes a little while for Eita and Mio to reconcile.
 Now that I think about it, these two seem to have a tendency to avoid some of their problems.
 Eita had planned to live his final semester carefree and that clearly isn’t happening.
 Mio is taking her entrance exams seriously but, let’s face it, it does give her an excuse to avoid a lot of things, particularly Haruto.
 In this episode specifically, Eita lets the prospect of a reconciliation be Mio’s call and even then, Mio takes a while to get the ball rolling.
 Eventually, they do face each other and it is nice to see them apologize for how they each acted on New Year’s Eve.
 At the same time, Mio tries to figure out Eita’s feelings towards her while Eita also tries to gauge on how much Mio is aware.
 Sadly, their conversation gets cut short, another result of these two’s habit of avoiding things.
 I guess, this relationship still has a long way to go.

 - For real, where exactly does Ena fit in all of this?
 She seems to be encouraging Eita to confess to Mio but I don’t think we can discount the possibility that she’s going to make moves on Eita just yet.
 Already, there’s some mixed signals being thrown around as at one point, Mio catches Eita and Ena together in the hallway.
 It’s tricky since she hasn’t had as much screentime as the others.

 - Boy, the animation took a hit this episode.
-It still has some strengths but when I was pausing the video to screencap, I couldn’t help help but gasp at how rough some shots and/or models look.
+It still has some strengths but when I was pausing the video for screencaps, I gasped at how rough some shots looked.